MuckRock/maternal-mortality/README.md

 ### Why MuckRock redacted and excluded identifying information from this release

-MuckRock chose to remove most personally-identifying information, or PII, from these records in order to protect the privacy of decedents, next of kin, certifiers and funeral homes while still preserving the fields that can shed light on the demographic profiles of those that have died, including race, ethnicity, age, resident county, death year, manner of death and specific causes of death.
+We chose to remove most personally-identifying information, or PII, from these records in order to protect the privacy of decedents, next of kin, certifiers and funeral homes while still preserving the fields that can shed light on the demographic profiles of those that have died, including race, ethnicity, age, resident county, death year, manner of death and specific causes of death.

 Despite these redactions, it is possible to search for public obituaries using the provided data and, in some cases, find the identity of those that have died.
 This is true with any death certificate data available for public inspection and release and, in its raw form, this data is a public record, according to state statutes.